yogeshmasaistudent/Event_loop-/README.md

 ---

-## 🟦 SLIDE 5 — Call Stack: JavaScript's Execution Engine
+## 🟦 SLIDE 5 — Call Stack: JavaScript's Execution Engine and also It is The Heart of JavaScript

 ---

-When JS runs a function, it **pushes** it onto the stack:
+The Call Stack is a place where JavaScript actually executes code.

+Think of it like a stack of plates:

+When a function is called → it is placed on top

+When finished → it is removed

+JavaScript always works on the topmost plate.

+If something heavy sits here,
+everything else behind it must wait.

 ASCII Stack: